 - Common vegetables are tubers or those that grow underground.

 - Poland is Europe’s largest apple producer

 - Tea came to Poland from the British but became a staple during the Russian partition.

-- In the 18th century, Poland was one of the few countries in the world where coffee was drunk by both the rich and poor.
+- In the 18th century, Poland was one of the world’s only countries where coffee was drunk by both the rich and poor.

 - The popularity of fermented milk and other processed dairy products is due to the Turkish/Tartar influence and not the Balkans.

 - Contemporary Polish cuisine does away with game meats and replaces them with pork or chicken.
-Peppers and tomatoes are also more prevalent.
+In many Polish dishes, peppers and tomatoes are also more prevalent.